feyhide/golang101/README.md

 go run 15_pointers/main.go
 ```

-For WebApp use the following command (providing path to config):
+For the WebApp, use the following command (providing the path to the configuration file):

 ```sh
 go run cmd/webapp/main.go -config config/local.yaml